beeftapareseller/docs/src/supported-platforms.md

+---
+title: Supported Platforms
+description: Use Puter.js on any platform with JavaScript support, including websites, Puter Apps, Node.js, and Serverless Workers.
+---

 Puter.js works on any platform with JavaScript support.
 This includes websites, Puter Apps, Node.js, and Puter Serverless Workers.

 ## **Websites**